Road Trip From Houston To Big Bend National Park

 Enjoy an unforgettable night out in San Antonio

 You'll often locals refer to San Antonio as the state's crowning urban attraction, and it's not hard to see why.
-You'll have your pick of lots of great resorts here, but the clear winner is Hotel Emma, courtesy of its chic interior and location by the beautiful River Walk.
+You'll have your pick of lots of great hotels here, but the clear winner is Omni La Mansion del Rio, courtesy of its chic interior and location by the beautiful River Walk.

-Situated right by the iconic River Walk and right around the corner from every major central attraction in San Antonio, this one-of-a-kind resort more than justifies its relatively high prices.
+Situated right by the iconic River Walk and right around the corner from every major central attraction in San Antonio, this one-of-a-kind hotel more than justifies its relatively high prices.

 Soak in the incredible nature at Big Bend National Park